tomoyane/recon/README.md

 ### About RECON
 RECON is software that runs as a Google Chrome extension.
 RECON supports Screen only, Screen and Camera, Camera only data can be taken and <b>webm</b> files can be downloaded to your own computer.
-Implementation recon by <b>WebRTC, Angular</b>

 ### How to build
 ```bash